Are You Prepared for Cookie Booth Sales?

 Reread the Guidelines in the Cookie Book

 It’s important that you and everyone at the booth are familiar with GSWO guidelines while you’re on-site, so take the time to familiarize yourself beforehand!
-They’re all located in the Cookie Book.
-In the 2018 edition, booth sale guidelines are on page 15.
+We’ve created a one-pager with all of the guidelines for easy reference.

 Make Sure You’re Aware of Guidelines for Your Specific Booth Location

 On a similar note, double-check if your specific booth location has its own guidelines.
-For example, Kroger locations in the Toledo and Lima areas require Girl Scouts to participate in the Kroger Gift of Caring Program.
+For example, all Kroger booth locations, troops are required to display their Kroger Booth Partner fliers and ask for Cookies for a Cause donations before asking if the customer would like to purchase cookies.
 Any extra requirements for your cookie booths can be found in eBudde by viewing your booth confirmations.

 Make Fun, Attention-Grabbing Signage